HKUST-Aerial-Robotics/G3Reg/README.md

 ## Introduction

-This is the official code repository of "G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model" ([arxiv](https://arxiv.org/abs/2308.11573)).
+This is the official code repository of "**G3Reg**: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model" ([arxiv](https://arxiv.org/abs/2308.11573)).

-This work is an extended version of our IROS2023 paper [Pagor](https://arxiv.org/abs/2307.12116)([code](https://github.com/HKUST-Aerial-Robotics/Pagor)).
+This work is an extended version of our previous work [Pagor](https://arxiv.org/abs/2307.12116)([code](https://github.com/HKUST-Aerial-Robotics/Pagor)) accepted by **IROS 2023**.
 In comparison, the journal version presents several notable enhancements, including a more efficient front-end approach that eliminates the need for the semantic segmentation network.
 Additionally, we have significantly improved our distrust-and-verify framework in terms of both efficiency and robustness.

+All the experiments are conducted on our new **[LiDAR Registration Benchmark](https://github.com/HKUST-Aerial-Robotics/LiDAR-Registration-Benchmark)** which is a comprehensive benchmark for LiDAR registration in robotic applications.

 Welcome to give reviews and feedbacks to our work in the [issues](https://github.com/HKUST-Aerial-Robotics/G3Reg/issues) page.